Research

 Since this behavior at the higher level emerges at a rather unintuitive manner, the evolutionary forces that have selected for these essential behaviors are difficult to study and understand.
 Novel technologies for imaging molecules in cells, migrating cells in tissies, and generating molecular data by automated high throughput experiments have caused a revolution in biology, calling for much more technical approaches like bioinformatic data management and quantitative modeling.

 The IBB focuses on cell biology, genetics, developmental biology (and cancer), immunology, microbiology (and vaccines), and evolution.
-We study a number of model organisms and have high-end laboratories, computer clusters, and imaging facilities, enabling us to perform cutting-edge research.
-We aim at a quantitative approach to biology by intensive collaborations between experimental and theoretical research groups within the IBB, at the UU campus, and word wide.
+We study a number of model organisms and have high-end laboratories, computer clusters and imaging facilities, enabling us to perform cutting-edge research.
+We aim at a quantitative approach to biology by intensive collaborations between experimental and theoretical research groups within the IBB, at the UU campus and world wide.

 Cell Biology, Neurobiology and Biophysics

-Cell Biology, Neurobiology and Biophysics gain insight into basic cellular processes and in this way to provide mechanistic basis for devising therapies for cancer, metabolic and neurological diseases.
-Find out more about Cell Biology, Neurobiology and Biophysics.
+Gains insight into basic cellular processes and in this way to provide mechanistic basis for devising therapies for cancer, metabolic and neurological diseases.

 Developmental Biology

-Developmental Biology studies cellular processes in the context of living, developing multicellular organisms.
+Studies cellular processes in the context of living, developing multicellular organisms.
 Understanding at the organismal level is key to manipulating pathways to combat disease.
-Read more about Developmental Biology

 Genome Biology and Epigenetics

-What defines the identity of a cell?
-How is the same genetic code used to build more than 200 different cell types with distinct physiological and morphological properties?
-These fundamental questions drive our enthusiasm for understanding how information processing is regulated at the level of chromatin modifications and DNA sequence.
-Rear more about Genome Biology and Epigenetics.
+Fundamental questions drive our enthusiasm for understanding how information processing is regulated at the level of chromatin modifications and DNA sequence.